By the end of this section, you will be able to:

 Gains from Trade

 Consider the trading positions of the United States and Saudi Arabia after they have specialized and traded.
 Before trade, Saudi Arabia produces/consumes 60 barrels of oil and 10 bushels of corn.
 The United States produces/consumes 20 barrels of oil and 60 bushels of corn.
-Given their current production levels, if the United States can trade an amount of corn fewer than 60 bushels and receives in exchange an amount of oil greater than 20 barrels, it will gain from trade.
+Given their current production levels, if the United States can trade an amount of corn fewer than 60 bushels and receive in exchange an amount of oil greater than 20 barrels, it will gain from trade.
 With trade, the United States can consume more of both goods than it did without specialization and trade.
 (Recall that the chapter Welcome to Economics! defined specialization as it applies to workers and firms.
-Specialization is also used to describe the occurrence when a country shifts resources to focus on producing a good that offers comparative advantage.)
+Economists also use specialization to describe the occurrence when a country shifts resources to focus on producing a good that offers comparative advantage.)
 Similarly, if Saudi Arabia can trade an amount of oil less than 60 barrels and receive in exchange an amount of corn greater than 10 bushels, it will have more of both goods than it did before specialization and trade.
 Table 33.5 illustrates the range of trades that would benefit both sides.

 |Exports no more than 60 bushels of corn||Imports at least 10 bushels of corn|